pfheatwole/thesis/source/canopy_geometry.rst

    structure of the shape. [[The designer can choose whatever reference points allow for the simplest design parameters; eg, maybe the trailing edge is a perfect circle, but the leading edge is complex.]]

+   FIXME: this summary needs updating, I'm moving the *derivation* of my general parametrizatoin into :doc:`derivations`_.
+This chapter merely chooses definitions of those parameters that work well for parafoils.

 * What is a canopy?